 In a study of 129 healthy perimenopausal women aged 45-56, those with relatively higher levels of progesterone experienced lower levels of perceived stress and depressive symptoms, highlighting the role progesterone plays in our capacity for resilience.

-This is just a short slice of the article — read the whole article, including Sally Duffin’s nutrition tips — here on the brand-new Midst Substack.
+This is just a short slice of the article — read the whole article, including Sally Duffin’s nutrition tips — here on The Midst Substack.

 Sally is a U.K.-based health writer, registered nutritionist/nutritional therapist, and author of Natural Nutrition for Perimenopause – What to eat to feel good and stay sane.
 She has worked in the natural health industry for over 20 years as a nutrition practitioner, writer, and educator, and loves nothing more than empowering people to take charge of their own health.
 Outside of the nutrition world, Sally enjoys creative writing, making things, and buying more books than she has time to read.